 The Florida Public Library’s annual budget vote and trustee election will be held on Thursday, April 8, 2021 from 9 a.m. to 9 p.m. in the library at 4 Cohen Circle, Florida.
 The library is a school district public library, sharing the same geographical boundaries as the Florida Union Free School district.

-Included on the ballot will be the proposition for the library’s operating budget and the election of three trustees for terms commencing July 1.
-The terms are for three years and one term is for one year.
+Included on the ballot will be a proposition for the library’s operating budget and the election of three trustees for terms commencing July 1.
+Two terms are for three years and one term is for one year.
 The open seats are those of incumbents Diane Arcieri, Cecelia Lillard and Kevin Lundell, who was appointed to William Kelemen’s seat when he resigned from the board in December 2018.
-The 2019-2020 proposed tax levy for voters’ approval is $459,140 which represents an increase of $15,200 over the current year.
-Copies of the budget are available in the library and a special information meeting on the budget will be held on Monday, March 5 at 7:30 p.m.
+The 2019-2020 proposed tax levy for voters’ approval is $472,458 which represents an increase of $13,318 over the current year.
+Copies of the budget are available in the library and a special information meeting on the budget will be held on Monday, March 4 at 7:30 p.m.
 To receive the link to attend the virtual meeting, email email@example.com

 The library is temporarily closed for cleaning due to a staff member testing positive for Covid-19.
 It will reopen on February 22.
-Voter registration forms are available in the library now and absentee ballot applications will be available on March 13.
+Voter registration forms are available in the library now and absentee ballot applications will be available on February 20.
 Eligible voters must be registered either with the school or with the county Board of Elections for the general election.
-For more information on the vote, visit the library any time or call 651-7659, or visit www.floridapubliclibrary.org.
+For more information on the vote, visit the library any time, call 651-7659, or visit www.floridapubliclibrary.org.
 Library hours are: 10 a.m. – 8 p.m.
 Monday – Thursday; 10 a.m. – 5 p.m.
 Friday and Saturday; 12 noon – 5 p.m. on Sunday.